sagemath/trac_to_gh/Issue 6000.md

 # Issue 6000: Sets enumerated by exploring a search space with a (lazy) tree or graph structure

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6000

 Original creator: nthiery